Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Benchmark models

 \section{Benchmark models}

-Here, we present the different models which are used to benchmark and compare the multi-period proposed approach.
-The first model described in the multi-period approach which ignores transaction costs.
-A second comparison is done with the sequential uni-period mean–variance Markowitz framework.
-We present two version of this approach, when cost are ignored and considered.
-We also study the link of risk aversion on optimal solutions.
+Here, we present different approaches used to benchmark and challenge the multi-period one, described in Section \ref{sec:optimal-solution}.
+A first element of comparison is the multi-period approach itself but which ignores transaction costs.
+A second comparison is done with the sequential uni-period Markowitz framework.
+We present two versions of this approach, when cost are ignored and considered.
+We also study the link of risk aversion on optimal solutions for those benchmark models.